Penrith

 The level of residential development activity in Penrith was found to be higher than 90% of real estate markets across the country

-New properties are constructed at an average value of $295,000, in line with regional trends.
-In the current financial year, $210.4 million in commercial development approvals have been recorded, indicating strong commercial development momentum.
-Compared to Greater Sydney, Penrith records 107.0% more construction activity per person, creating greater choice for buyers and reflecting strong developer confidence in the area.
-New development consists of 7.0% standalone homes and 93.0% townhouses or apartments, promoting affordable entry points for downsizers, investors, and first-home buyers.
-This represents a shift from the existing housing composition of 36.0% houses.
+When measured against Greater Sydney, Penrith records 107.0% more construction activity (per person), creating greater choice for buyers.
+This activity is well above average nationally, reflecting strong developer confidence in the area.
+New development consists of 7.0% standalone homes and 93.0% townhouses or apartments.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+This represents a notable shift from the area's existing housing (currently 36.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
 The location has approximately 123 people per dwelling approval, indicating an expanding market.
-Future projections estimate Penrith adding 6,957 residents by 2041.

 Frequently Asked Questions - Development